ramboz/performance-runbooks/martech.md

   - defer any non-UI related MarTech integrations
 - Self-host or proxy the MarTech libraries through your domain to reduce [TTFB](./ttfb.md) and [FCP](./fcp.md)
 - Adjust Tag configurations to reduce impact on [INP](./inp.md)
+- Leverage the performance helper methods from [aem-cwv-helper](https://github.com/ramboz/aem-cwv-helper) to break patch datalayer and event listeners from 3rd-party scripts to reduce long tasks
 - Only enable 3rd-party libraries on pages that really need it
   - You only need conversion tracking on pages that are actually part of the conversion funnel.
 Your user profile config page is likely not one of those